DiamondLightSource/volume-segmantics/paper.md

 in planes other than the one used for prediction.
 To overcome this, a multi-axis prediction method is used, and the multiple predictions are merged by using maximum probability voting.
 It is hoped that in the future other merging techniques will be included such as fusion models [@perslev_one_2019].
-A schematic of the training and prediction processes performed by the `Volume Segmantics` package can be seen in Figure \autoref{fig:schematic}.
+A schematic of the training and prediction processes performed by the `Volume Segmantics` package can be seen in \autoref{fig:schematic}.

 ![A schematic diagram showing the model training and segmentation prediction processes performed by the `Volume Segmantics` package.\label{fig:schematic}](schematic_hig_res_crop.png)